-According to a recent International survey in 2021 daily disposable soft contact lenses were prescribed to 49% of patients (Contact Lens Spectrum market data).1 There is considerable variation between countries with respect to prescribing by lens material but on average daily disposable hydrogel lenses were prescribed 13% while daily disposable silicone hydrogel lenses 28%.
-In the United States silicone hydrogels were reported in usage at 69%, while hydrogels were reportedly used in 20% of fits in 2021.
-When comparing soft contact lens fits & refits in 2021 by replacement schedules, the daily disposable modality continues to lead in terms of prescribing by soft lens replacement schedule (range of 43% to 51%).1 Daily disposable contact lenses are able to provide many benefits to contact lens wearers when compared with frequent replacement lens modality.2 These include the convenience of not having to clean and disinfect lenses after each use and the ability to have spare, replacement contact lenses readily available in the event of loss or damage.
-When a new lens is worn each day, there is significantly less spoliation from lens surface deposits. ^{3,4,5.} Therefore, CooperVision is interested in comparing the short-term clinical performance and subjective acceptance of Proclear® 1 day, (LENS A), to the Select 1 Day, (LENS B), contact lenses.
+According to a recent International survey in 2023 soft contact lenses accounted for 90% of lens fits in 2023 (Contact Lens Spectrum market data).
+There is considerable variation between countries with respect to prescribing by lens material but on average frequent replacement hydrogels were prescribed 7% (range 0% - 36%), while silicone hydrogel lenses were prescribed on average 33% (range 8% - 75%).

+As reported in previous years there is a clear trend indicating that silicone hydrogel materials make up most of the fits and refits that are conducted today (Contact Lens Spectrum market data).
+In the United States silicone hydrogels were reported in usage at 59%, while hydrogels were reportedly used in 29% of fits in 2023.
+In terms of lens modality, spherical lenses were prescribed 43% of the time.

+Therefore, CooperVision is interested in comparing the short-term clinical performance and subjective acceptance of Biomedics® 55 Evolution sphere (LENS A), to Avaira VitalityTM sphere (LENS B), contact lenses.
 A non-dispensing fitting study is proposed to evaluate the short-term clinical performance of these lenses.